 Firearms, ammunition and archery equipment are prohibited in the residence hall student rooms.
 This includes pistols, revolvers, rifles, shotguns or any other device designed with a firing mechanism.
 Air rifles, BB or pellet, and paint ball guns are prohibited as well.
 Knives, other than pocketknives with blades less than 4", are also prohibited.
 Any item specifically designed or intended to cause injury or death may not be maintained in the residence hall student rooms and will be confiscated.
 Failure to comply with any provision of this policy may result in immediate removal from the residence halls.

 Firecrackers and⁄or fireworks are not permitted in or around the residence halls.
 Flammable liquids such as gasoline and kerosene cannot be stored in the residence halls.
 Students may not store firearms in their vehicles.
+The Chadron Police Department provides storage lockers in their station for archery and guns to all CSC students.

 Emergency Alert Procedures: